repson/go-project-template/README.md

 - Creates the recommended directory structure for Go projects.
 - Adds common files like `go.mod`, `.gitignore`, and `Makefile`.
+- Use the project name and username provided to build templates files.

 ## Usage